 Associate of Science in Construction Inspection (AS)

 This degree prepares students for entry-level employment in the field of Construction Inspection through the study of residential and commercial building codes, residential and commercial inspection.
 Students will acquire skills in inspection of foundations, walls, roofs, mechanical systems, electrical systems and life safety functions.

 - Demonstrate the ability to conduct residential inspections.

-- List the inspections necessary, given a set of residential plans, to complete the residential inspection process with an accuracy of 75%.
+- List the inspections necessary, given a set of residential plans, to complete the residential inspection process with an accuracy of 75 percent.

 - Understand the process of becoming a certified inspector and the levels of certification.